Employee Testing Program

 How frequently may I get tested?

-Western will cover the cost of one test every two weeks through Northwest Labs.
-This is the same frequency as student testing.
+Western will cover the cost of up to one test per week through Northwest Labs.

 Can I get tested during my normal working hours?